Malawi, a largely agricultural country, is making efforts to overcome decades of underdevelopment.

 Currency Malawi kwacha

-Radio is the medium of choice, and state-run MBC is the main national broadcaster.
-A state TV station opened in 1999.
+Radio is the leading medium and state-run MBC is the main national broadcaster.

 Some key dates in Malawi's history: